Molecular Dynamics¶

 , andFIRE

-(some of which are covered in Structural optimization using forces and stresses).
-We will explore a new variant to relax structures in this tutorial.Options for regular molecular dynamics can be chosen through
+(which are covered in Structural optimization using forces and stresses).
+See this same tutorial for Quenched Molecular Dynamics.Options for regular molecular dynamics can be chosen through

 Verlet